jxxcarlson/elm-widget/README.md

 # Widget

-This package is a collection of configurable UI widgets: buttons, text fields, bars, etc.  Based on
+This package is a collection of configurable UI widgets foru use with mdgriffith/elm-ui: buttons, text fields, bars, etc.  Based on
 [Brian Hick's Robot Buttons from Mars](https://www.youtube.com/watch?v=PDyWP-0H4Zo).
 Below are examples of how to use each element.
 See